 See 5.1.9 for the reconciliation of this threat.

-The OPC Client may disclose confidential information.
+The OPC Client could disclose confidential information.

 See 5.1.10 for the reconciliation of this threat.